vatesfr/packer-plugin-xenserver/docs/builders/iso/xenserver-iso.html.markdown

 * `disk_size` (integer) - The size, in megabytes, of the hard disk to create for the VM.
 By default, this is 40000 (about 40 GB).

+* `disk2_name` (string) - The name of the second hard disk to create for the VM.
+   By default, the name is "Packer-disk".

+* `disk2_size` (integer) - The size, in megabytes, of the second hard disk to create for the VM.

 * `firmware` (string) - Whether to use `bios` or `uefi` as the boot firmware for the resulting VM.
 Defaults to `bios`.